- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 Teaching and Academic Service

-- Emergent States of Matter (Twice) (Graduate course given by Prof. Nigel Goldenfeld)
+- Emergent States of Matter (twice; graduate course, Prof. Nigel Goldenfeld).

-- Phys 1 and 2 series (Undergraduate courses on college-level physics covering topics ranging from Mechanics, Electromagnetism to hands-on labs covering Waves and Oscillations).
+- Phys 1 & Phys 2 series — Mechanics, Electromagnetism, and hands-on labs covering Waves and Oscillations.

-- Conducted weekly tutorial sessions and assisted the instructors with examinations, grading, and curating practice problems to strengthen student learning outcomes.
+- Conducted weekly tutorials; assisted with examinations, grading, and curating practice problems.

 Leadership and Organization